wamotopia/wamotopia/Poems/Veils_of_Perception.md

 # Veils of Perception

-If we find joy in life, we see the world as good,
+If we blissed in joy, we see the world as good,

 No urge for change perceived in such a mood.